-Biographies of the Directors are included in the Shareholder information section.
+Biographies of the Directors are available on the Company website.
 Details of their emoluments and interests in shares are outlined in the Directors' Remuneration Implementation report.
 For more on changes to the composition of the Board, see the Chair's report on Corporate Governance and the Board Nomination Committee Chair's report.